DominicusBenacus/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The fourth sign is a yield but there is also  another sign in the test image.
 So here I think it would als be difficult for better trained models to decide whether there is a yield or something else.

-I wonde why the speed limit 80 is classified as 120 because this is a very high quality image without shadows.
+I wonder why the speed limit 80 is classified as 120 because this is a very high quality image without shadows.

+Compare to the test set data out of the training:
+The accuracy on the captured images is significant lower like on the testing set.
+So that depends in my opinion on the fact that the captured images do not have any preprocessing and some captured images are not clearly in what sign is the sign to classify.

 At the end I am very satisfied with my learning curve depending on all the IT impediments on the beginning according to aws or my company notebook.
 Sure the validation result of my model is not very good but I learned a lot about preprocessing and argument images and also about the complex dependencies between hyperpaarameter.